flaviostutz/common-targets/README.md

 - "test-integration"
   - runs all required integration tests
+  - normally part of the "test" target workflow
   - used both by the developer on his/her machine during development and by automated CI pipelines to enhance consintence

 - "test-unit"
   - runs all required unit tests
+  - normally part of the "test" target workflow
   - used both by the developer on his/her machine during development and by automated CI pipelines to enhance consintence

 - "deploy"